 - From the section Africa

-Mr Buhari faces incumbent President Goodluck Jonathan, who is from the southern Niger Delta region, for a second time at the polls in March.
+Mr Buhari faced President Goodluck Jonathan, who is from the southern Niger Delta region, for a second time at the polls.

-The APC has also been attracting heavyweight defectors from the People's Democratic Party (PDP), which has dominated the political scene since the end of military rule in 1999.
+The APC attracted heavyweight defectors from Mr Jonathan's People's Democratic Party (PDP), which has dominated the political scene since the end of military rule in 1999.

 Mr Buhari has always been popular among the poor of the north (known as the "talakawa" in the north's Hausa language).

 Now some feel his military background and his disciplinarian credentials are just what the whole country needs to get to grips with the Islamist insurgency in the north.

 A Muslim from Daura in Katsina State, who has given his support to Sharia in the north, Mr Buhari has previously had to deny allegations that he has a radical Islamist agenda.